ChintanJoshi14/Fundamentals-for-Everyone/README.md

-- 👋 Hi, I’m @ChintanJoshi14
+- 👋 Hi, I’m Chintan Joshi
 - 👀 I’m interested in Software Development and Java.
-- 🌱 I’m currently pursuing Batchelors in CSE
+- 🌱 I’m currently pursuing Bachelors in Computer Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ChintanJoshi14/ChintanJoshi14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.